What Does a Lotus Flower Mean and Symbolise?

 For Indian traditions, this tattoo depicts the experience of an individual who has overcome temptations and has become a better person.
 It is a design that radiates the person’s beauty and divine purity.

-Uses of Lotuses
+Uses of Lotus Plants

 Ancient Chinese traditions also have many uses for the Lotus.
 It was once used as an antidote for mushroom poisoning.
 Traditional Chinese food is also wrapped in Lotus leaves to enhance flavor and aroma.
 Its flowers are also eaten in cook dishes as we as dried to make tea infusions.

 Lotuses also have numerous medicinal benefits.
-The sacred Lotus (N. nucifera) roots have properties that strengthen the liver, heart, spleen, and stomach.
+The lotus roots have properties that strengthen the liver, heart, spleen, and stomach.
+Other parts such as the leaves, lotus seeds, and flowers are used as a traditional treatment for different ailments.

 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.